Mapping food insecurity in the Brazilian Amazon using a spatial item factor analysis model: Spatial Item Factor Analysis

 \subsection{Identifiability and restrictions}

 The model presented above is subject to the same \emph{identifiability} problems as those found in factor analysis and structural equation modelling.
-Identifiability issues arise when different sets of parameters lead to the same likelihood in a structured way - this leads to symmetry in the posterior (or objective function) i.e. there are multiple modes.
+Identifiability issues arise when different sets of parameters lead to the same likelihood in a structured way - this leads to symmetry in the posterior distribution in a Bayesian framework, (or objective function in a classical approach), i.e. there are multiple modes.
 In our model, these identifiability issues could be due to \emph{additive}, \emph{scaling}, \emph{rotational} or \emph{reflection} aliasing, which will be discussed in detail below.
+Although sophisticated approaches can be taken to solve problems of identifiability like using the priors proposed in \citet{Bhattacharya2011}, we use classical approaches as shown in \citet{Geweke1996} given that inference of our model is computationally expensive \citep[\se S2]{chacon-montalvan2025supplement}.

-\emph{Additive} aliasing occurs when the item difficulties $c_j$ and the product $\ve{a}_j^\intercal\ve{\theta}_j$ have free means.
-Under this situation a constant value could be added and subtracted to each term respectively and the probability density function will be unchanged.
-Similarly, if $\ve{a}^\intercal_j$ is multiplied by a constant and $\ve{\theta}_j$ divided by the same constant, then the probability density function is constant leading to \emph{scaling} aliasing.
+\textit{Additive} aliasing occurs when the item easiness parameter $c_j$ and the product $\ve{a}_j^\intercal\ve{\theta}_i$ both have free means.
+In this situation, adding a constant to one term and subtracting it from the other leaves the probability density function unchanged.
+Similarly, if the item discrimination vector $\ve{a}^\intercal_j$ is multiplied by a constant and the latent factor $\ve{\theta}_i$ is divided by the same constant, the probability density function also remains unchanged—this is known as \textit{scaling} aliasing.
+To address scaling and additive aliasing in exploratory IFA, as defined in Equation \eqref{spifa_eq:ifa_aux_var}, it is common to assume that the latent factors follow a standard normal distribution, $\ve{\theta}_{ik} \sim \df{N}(0, 1)$ \citep{Bafumi2005}.
+More generally, we can assume $\ve{\theta}_i \sim \df{N}(\ve{0}, \m{\Sigma}_\theta)$, and set $\m{\Sigma}_\theta = \m{I}$ for exploratory analysis, or $\diag{\m{\Sigma}_\theta} = \ve{1}$ for confirmatory analysis.